gpdm/cobaltos-patcher/README.md

 Yeah, not really nice, but first filesystem check will fix that.

-This symptom is closely related to <FIXME>, so you may follow the procedure outlined there as well.
+This symptom is closely related to [No eth0 at first boot](https://github.com/gpdm/cobaltos-patcher#i-dont-have-eth0-on-the-first-boot), so you may follow the procedure outlined there as well.

 ## I see boot errors about missing "module char-major-10-140"